-You can make a day-trip to the Yakima Valley (Yakima, Rattlesnake Hills, Zillah) and Leavenworth wineries, but you will be driving for several hours.
-For the lower Yakima Valley (Prosser, Grandview, Sunnyside), Red Mountain and beyond, I would recommend getting hotel accommodations in your target wine country.
-Although I have definitely gone there and back in one day, it makes for one LONG day.
+You can make a day-trip to the Yakima Valley (Yakima, Rattlesnake Hills, Zillah) and Leavenworth wineries, but you will be driving for several hours before you reach the wineries.
+The payoff is worth it, just be prepared for the journey.
+For the lower Yakima Valley (Prosser, Grandview, Sunnyside), Red Mountain, Tri-Cities, Walla Walla or Spokane wineries, consider getting hotel accommodations in your target wine country.

 Once you choose your Winery Region, pick the wineries within that area.
-I have tried to provide information about each winery including wines offered and their prices, the atmosphere and the people pouring wine, to help you decide which are best for you.
 Check to see if you need to call the winery ahead of time and if there are tasting fees so you can be prepared.
 Check the winery website for tasting room hours so you don’t show up to a closed winery.

 Plan Dining In Wine Country

 The next step to think about what type of dining experience you would like to have.
-It’s easy to find great places to dine in Seattle and Woodinville, but once you head over to the Yakima Valley, things may not be as simple.
+It’s easy to find great places to dine in Seattle and Woodinville, but once you head over to Eastern Washington, things may not be as simple.
 My suggestion is to decide what dining experience you want and then plan for it.
-There are places to dine in wine country, but you may not stumble upon your perfect scenario and end up eating fast food (not that there’s anything wrong with that!).
+There are places to dine in wine country, but you may not stumble upon your perfect scenario and may end-up eating fast food (not that there’s anything wrong with that!).